edonadei/react-budget-calculator/README.md

 ## What is this project
-A little web project to train my React skills @Efrei<br>
+A little web project to train my React skills<br>
 It's a simple budget calculator

 ## Prerequisites